andyp123/blender_vertex_color_master/README.md

 + __Match Active Channels__ (on) - With this option enabled, changing the active channels will update the brush color to match the channels that are active, such that enabling only R will give red, R and G will give yellow and all RGB will give white etc. If this is undesirable, disable this option.

 ### Fill With Color
 This will ignore any selected active channels and fill the mesh with the current brush color.
 It can use the selection mask mode, so this is a handy shortcut for filling selected faces or vertices with a specific color instead of trying to set the value via channels or painting.
+Note that you can also fill using Blender's built in fill tool (shift + k), which is much faster, but it doesn't support vertex masking, and face masking is handled differently.

 + __Fill Color__ (white) - Color with which to fill the mesh or selection (if using selection mask).